Grab FREE Ebook on Getting the First 1K Visits To Your Website

 An SEO plugin will act as your guiding map for on-page search engine optimization.

-An SEO plugin acts as a reminder for all the things you need to optimize on your blog post to appear in Google search results.
+An SEO plugin is a reminder for everything you need to optimize your blog post to appear in Google search results.

-These include; proper use of the keywords, use of images, headings, meta descriptions, URL optimization, among others
+These include the proper use of keywords, images, headings, meta descriptions, and URL optimization, among others.

-The beauty of Word press is that there are many SEO plugins such as Rank Math, Yoast, All-in-one SEO that you can install to get the work done.
+The beauty of Word press is that there are many SEO plugins, such as Rank Math, Yoast, and All-in-one SEO that you can install to get the work done.
 You can get started for free with these apps.

 I use Rank Math Pro for optimizing posts on this site.

 Check out my Rank Math Affiliate Program Review here